OctoFarm/OctoFarm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 OctoFarm was built to fill a need that anyone with multiple 3D printers with Octoprint will have run into.
 How do I manage multiple printers from one place?
-That's where OctoFarm steps in, add your octoprint instances to the system and it will scan and keep you up to date on the status of your printer.
+That's where OctoFarm steps in, add your OctoPrint instances to the system and it will scan and keep you up to date on the status of your printers.
 ![Dashboard View](https://github.com/NotExpectedYet/OctoFarm/blob/master/screenshots/dashboard.png)

 <!-- GETTING STARTED -->